aburrell/apexpy/docs/installation.rst

 would like to use.
 These can be changed by altering the ``CC`` and ``FC`` environment variables on your computer::

+  FC=/path/to/correct/gfortran CC=/path/to/correct/gcc python -m build
-  FC=/path/to/correct/gfortran CC=/path/to/correct/gcc pip install -e .
+  pip install .

 This can be useful your system has multiple versions of gfortran or gcc and the default is not appropriate (ie., an older version).
 If using an Intel compiler,